Constructing, grinding, coating of special tools

 It should also be mentioned that gear cutting and broaching tools are just as much a part of the TCM regrinding portfolio as the remanufacturing of diamond tools.

 TCM International maintains service centers in the following countries.
-In addition to TCM Tool Management, these service centers also provide external customers with cutting tools, services and consultancy in all areas of machining technology and process optimization.
+In addition to TCM Tool Managements, these service centers also supply external customers with cutting tools, services and consulting in all areas of cutting technology and process optimization.

 As part of TCM's decades of grinding experience, the "rox" grinding concept was developed and turned into reality at TCM's own grinding plant in Georgsberg near Stainz.